Aboriginal and Torres Strait Islander student education

-ACIL Allen Consulting, in collaboration with PhillipsKPA and Professor Mark Rose from Latrobe University, recently completed a three year longitudinal evaluation of the implementation and outcomes of the national strategy for Indigenous education—the Aboriginal and Torres Strait Islander Education Action Plan 2010-2014.
+- a three year longitudinal evaluation of the implementation and outcomes of the national strategy for Indigenous education — the Aboriginal and Torres Strait Islander Education Action Plan 2010-2014

-The evaluation identified a broad suite of school-wide configurations that influence what works for various students in different contexts.
-To understand these differences, ACIL Allen developed a student learning framework to help schools define the most influential characteristics that they felt impacted on student achievement in their communities.
+Together, these evaluations have identified a broad suite of school-wide configurations that influence what works for various Indigenous students in different contexts.
+To understand these differences, ACIL Allen has developed a student learning framework to help schools define the most influential characteristics that impact on student achievement in their communities.

-Contextual differences were also observed amongst schools in their measurement of outcomes achieved.
+Contextual differences are often observed amongst schools in their measurement of outcomes achieved.
 While several nationally-consistent datasets — Australian Early Development Census (AEDC), NAPLAN (literacy, numeracy, reading) and attendance (by jurisdiction, by school sector) — provide an overarching view, they often do not reflect local progress.

 The national level datasets generally paint a picture of continuing gaps in educational achievement between Aboriginal and Torres Strait Islander and non-Indigenous students.
 While some small improvements are identified in some areas, in general there are limited, incremental changes observable on a year-to-year basis.

-At the local level, however, schools were often able to monitor achievements through datasets tied to their teaching and learning strategies, particularly in literacy and numeracy.
-This data is not reported, but is significant for schools to track students and tailor their teaching to specific learners or cohorts.
+At the local level, however, schools are often able to monitor achievements through datasets tied to their teaching and learning strategies, particularly in literacy and numeracy.
+These data are generally not reported, but are significant for schools to track students and tailor their teaching to specific learners or cohorts.

-Therefore, what appears important is not that schools are measuring the same thing consistently, but that the monitoring process at each school is matched to the learning approach selected.
+Therefore, it is important that the monitoring process at each school is also matched to the learning approach selected.

-The most advanced schools demonstrated high levels of data literacy, with information about student performance used to establish high expectations for improvement among students and to inspire teachers in their classroom practice.
+The most advanced schools demonstrate high levels of data literacy, with information about student performance used to establish high expectations for improvement among students and to inspire teachers in their classroom practice.
 In many cases, student achievement data was shared transparently with parents and communities.
-A few schools took the step of guaranteeing a defined set of student outcomes in return for families supporting their children to attend and engage.
+Some schools also take the step of guaranteeing a defined set of student outcomes in return for families supporting their children to attend and engage.

-Beyond this, the evaluation also found a broad range of activities that are not usually measured, but are critical to engaging Aboriginal and Torres Strait Islander students in schooling.
+Beyond this, the evaluation also found a broad range of activities that are not generally measured, but are critical to engaging Aboriginal and Torres Strait Islander students in schooling.
 These include:

-- celebrating Aboriginal and Torres Strait Islander culture across the school, which was central to engaging both Aboriginal and Torres Strait Islander and non-Indigenous students
+- celebrating Aboriginal and Torres Strait Islander culture across the school, central to engaging both Aboriginal and Torres Strait Islander and non-Indigenous students

 - ensuring that school leaders play a central role in establishing school-wide practices